ramimoshe/generator-node-template/readme.md

   - [Rethinkdb][rethinkdb] with [RethinkDbDash][rethinkdbdash] as a node.js driver
   - [MongoDB][mongodb] with [mongoose][mongodb-driver] as a node.js driver

+##### Front-end Integration Option With
+  - [handlebars][handlebars] - Handlebars provides the power necessary to let you build semantic templates effectively with no frustration.

 ##### Lint Options
   - [ESLint][eslint]
   - [JSHint][jshint]